+When a person suffers from cognitive impairment or other health issues where they are unable to make decisions, the family may seek guardianship over his affairs.
 Guardianship gives a person the legal right to make decisions on behalf of a parent or loved one who is suffering from Alzheimer's or dementia.
 Guardianship is obtained through a court proceeding and granted by a judge.

 With longevity, more and more American's are suffering from some type of dementia.
 The Alzheimer's Association says 16.1 million Americans are caregivers to loved ones with Alzheimer's or dementia.

-It is not unusual that a spouse, or other family members, move a parent to a less expensive facility once money starts to drain.
-This is why many experts suggest having a Long-Term Care Insurance policy in place to ensure they receive quality care, in the setting they desire, without draining large sums of money.
+It is not unusual that a spouse, or other family members, move a parent to a less expensive facility once the money starts to drain.
+This is why many experts suggest having a Long-Term Care Insurance policy in place to ensure they receive quality care in the setting they desire, without draining large sums of money.